IBMiservices/ibmi-dependencies/README.md

 ```
 or use the ctrl+shift+p in vscode and Execute task Install dependencies.

+## Using this Project as a Template

+This project is configured as a VS Code workspace template for IBM i development.
+To use it as a template for your own projects:

+### Method 1: Using the Workspace File
+1. Copy the `ibmi-dependencies.code-workspace` file to your new project directory
+2. Rename it to match your project name
+3. Open it with VS Code (File > Open Workspace from File)
+4. Customize the workspace settings as needed

+### Method 2: Manual Setup
+1. Copy the entire `.vscode/` directory to your new project
+2. The directory includes:
+   - `tasks.json`: Predefined tasks (like Install dependencies)
+   - `extensions.json`: Recommended extensions for IBM i development
+   - `settings.json`: Editor configuration optimized for RPGLE and IBM i files
+3. Adjust the `dependencies.json` file for your specific dependencies
+4. Modify `iproj.json` for your project's build configuration

+### Recommended Extensions
+The workspace automatically recommends these extensions:
+- Code for IBM i
+- IBM i Languages
+- RPGLE Language Support

+These will be suggested for installation when you open the workspace.

 This will read the `dependencies.json` file, clone the specified repositories into the `dep` directory, and remove the specific files and folders.

 ## License